Tigerstaaten/relah/CONTRIBUTING.md

 ## Code

-* The code should foll
+* The code should follow Watson Developer